lapatel22/ChIP-wrangler-repo/README.md

 ![image.png](readme_assets/b14c218c-cec8-4392-9e19-60c3536360e3.png)
 ![image.png](readme_assets/9f248893-169d-45e0-ad5e-bfb0dbedb20b.png)

+The area under the curve is calculated by default within -100 to +700 bp from TSS (which usually has maximum signal for active/promoter-associated histone marks).
+If you believe your IP target enrichment is elsewhere, modify the optional arguments: `start_position` and `end_position`.
+Want to know where your IP target is most enriched?
+Plot `Coverage` vs `Distance_from_tss` columns in the spike-in histograms made in the previous step!
+They are located in `spike_species_data/spike_species_histograms/` folders

 We use the TSS Coverage in the input sample to estimate background signal, subtracting from the H3K27ac coverage, to estimate the IP efficiency in each spike-in sample.

 *Note*: If the target epitope is not an active histone mark, IP signal can be quantified at peak regions, or other epitope-relevant genomic regions (for example, gene bodies for H3K36me3).